rappen/Rappen.XTB.Helper/README.md

 1. Open a WinForm designer and the Tool window, and all the controls listed below should be available under a group with the name of your project.
 1. Helper and extension classes can now be used and examined within the added project.

+Sometimes, the submodules are not of right version of no files local, try this from the `Rappen.XTB.Helpers` folder:<br/>`git submodule update --force`

 &nbsp;
 ## Updating your project with latest
 1. Open a terminal at the root of the helper submodule.
 This is probably<br/>`[your project folder]\Rappen.XTB.Helpers`.